Whitworth Home Page > About Whitworth >

 - Women's Outdoor Track & Field

 - 2012 The Whitworth women finish fourth at the NWC championships behind George Fox, Willamette, and Linfield.
 Jheri Gates repeats her title in the high jump; Christina Dobbins finishes third in that event.
 Rebekah Daniels is runner-up in the hammer throw, while Ka'ipo Rocha finishes fifth.
 Emily Moore takes fourth place in the triple jump.
-Jheri Gates, '14, was named to the USTFCCCA All-Academic Team.
+Jheri Gates, '14, is named by USTFCCCA to its All-America First Team.

 - 2011 Whitworth runners Katie Williams, Tonya Turner, and Elizabeth Mattila, all '11, are named to the 2011 CoSIDA Academic All-District VIII Women's College Division Track & Field/Cross Country Team.
 Mattila breaks her own school record in the 400 hurdles in the national meet at Ohio Wesleyan University.
 Seven Pirate women are named to the USTFCCC All-Academic Teams: Erica Cox, '11, hammer and discus throws; Jheri Gates, '14, high jump, Mattila, 400 hurdles; Dana Misterek, '11, 800 run, Cassidy Stevick, '14, javelin; and Turner, 1500 run, 3000 steeplechase).
 Mattila and Turner both turn in All-American finishes at this year's NCAA Division III Outdoor Track & Field Championships.